alishabohara03/JellyCat/README.md

+JellyCat

-JellyCat is a fully functional E-Commerce Application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It includes full CRUD operations for managing products, allowing users to create, read, update, and delete product data.
-The frontend (React) and backend (Node.js/Express) are seamlessly integrated with MongoDB for persistent storage.
-The application showcases user-friendly interfaces, dynamic routing, and real-time updates, demonstrating practical skills in building modern full-stack web applications.
+JellyCat is an e-commerce platform built with the MERN stack (MongoDB, Express, React, Node.js).
+It supports full CRUD operations for product management, offering a seamless frontend and backend integration for a smooth user experience.